BillNace/18341_P5_USB/README.md

 Don't try to write the whole thing and then test it.
 Write and test parts, and keep adding.
 This will also help with partial credit.

+Also, you've now learned a bunch of cool SystemVerilog things that will be very handy for this project.
+Don't be afraid to write an assertion.
+For instance, it should be an easy thing to write a property to ensure your bit stuffing is working properly.

 ## Demos and Lateness